Bilbao Metro: Lines 1 and 2

-The metro, like the commuter railroads in the region, is electrified at via overhead catenary.
+The Metro, like the commuter railroads in the region, is electrified at via overhead catenary.
 Each train has sixteen 180 kilowatt motors; together that yields 2880 kilowatts per train unit.
-The maximum speed is 80 kilometers per hour.
+The maximum speed is 80 km/h.
 A train can carry 712 people, with 144 seated and 568 standing (based upon six passengers standing per square meter).

 The number of trains was increased after a renewed order in 1996, to a total of 24 trains with the numbers UT 517 until 524.
-For the newly constructed line 2, thirteen new trains were ordered from CAF and Adtranz (now parent company of ABB).
+For the newly constructed Line 2, thirteen new trains were ordered from CAF and Adtranz (now parent company of ABB).
 These new series UT-550 trains were delivered in October 2001.
 This series offers improvements in energy efficiency and to the air-conditioning systems.
-These trains are able to climb the deep line 2 tunnel under the river.
+These trains are able to climb the deep Line 2 tunnel under the river.

 Since 1998 automatic train protection, and automatic train operation are used.
 The latter implies that the train drivers must press solely a button, and the remainder of the train operation is done through the computer.
 This is to be seen as an initial stage for an entirely computer-controlled system.